Skip to content

 Text("So will this text")

-Text("This text is also styled, but slighly modified", letterSpacing = 2.sp)
+Text("This text is also styled, but slightly modified", letterSpacing = 2.sp)

 Text("This text is completely different", style = TextStyle())